nozer0/nozer0.github.io/_posts/en/2014-03-04-how-to-use-git.md

 	+-----------+
 ```

 Git also have the same predefined keyword 'HEAD', different than other VCS like SVN, it indicates the current relevant commit working with.
-For the situation above, 'HEAD' is equivlant to 'master'.
+For the situation above, 'HEAD' is equivalent to 'master'.
 So, If we want to assign with 'a9e82f...' commit, we can use one of 'a9e8', 'v1', 'master~' and 'HEAD^', and '36bc..', 'master^2' for '36bc54...' commit.
 And the difference between '~' and '^' is, '~' shows the step goes backwards, and '^' shows which path goes, we can also combine these two, like, 'HEAD^2~3'.

 - - -
 <a id="compare_table"></a>
 ## Compare Table ##

-As extra candy for the one who used SVN before, this is the compare table, which lists similiar commands between SVN and Git.
+As extra candy for the one who used SVN before, this is the compare table, which lists similar commands between SVN and Git.

 |               SVN              |                    Git                   |
 | ------------------------------:| ---------------------------------------- |